 Wade H. McCree, Jr. Incentive Scholarship Program

-A former attorney, Wade Hampton McCree, Jr. was the first African American appointed to the United States District Court for the Eastern District of Michigan, and, later, the U.S. Court of Appeals for the Sixth Circuit.
-Judge McCree was the second African American Solicitor General of the history of the United States.
-After a successful career in government, he became a distinguished Professor at the University of Michigan where he taught until his death.
+A former attorney, Wade Hampton McCree, Jr. was the first African American appointed to the United States District Court for the Eastern District of Michigan and later the U.S. Court of Appeals for the Sixth Circuit.
+Judge McCree was the second African American Solicitor General in the history of the United States.
+After a successful career in government, he became a distinguished professor at the University of Michigan where he taught until his death.

 - 3.0 (B) or better grade point average at the high school level.